lshpaner/lshpaner/content/home/experience.md

   Responsibilities:

   * Rebuilt the School’s entire financial reporting infrastructure within a newly adopted CPM software, Prophix
-  * Saved the finance dept. about 20 hours per week by automating OPEX variance reports with Prophix and VBA macros
+  * Saved the finance department about 20 hours per week by automating OPEX variance reports with our CPM and VBA macros
-  * Reduced 200k in bad-debt by running flux analyses on collection rates, headcount, and program margin analyses – this also allowed the CFO to save 20% annually in expenses across the board without cutting programs or staff
+  * Helped reduce bad-debt by about 200k by running flux analyses on collection rates, student headcount, and program margin analysis – this also allowed the CFO to save 20% annually in expenses across the board without cutting programs or staff
   """
 [[experience]]
-  title = "Sales Reporting Analyst" company = "Self Mastery Co." company_url = "https://www.selfmasteryco.com/"
+  title = "Sales Reporting Analyst (Contractor)" company = "Self Mastery Co." company_url = "https://www.selfmasteryco.com/"
   location = ""